mpaulweeks/cfc2018/students/max/final/README.md

 ## Plan for Mobile Differences

 The text size and styling of the names that are generated will adapt to smaller screens.

+# Feedback

+- see example files
+- 3 arrays, for letters, words, CSS classes
+- 1 click listener to kick off randomizer function
+- (optional) many smaller functions for different paths
+- current design looks good
+- stretch goal: diffrent arrays for words types, eg adj then noun

+## For next week

+- make sure you have variable numbers of letters working
+- have at least 2 styles chosen at random
+- randoming adding slashes